 Otherwise, you could lose 20% or 30% in a hurry.

 The technical definition of a recession is two consecutive quarters of negative gross domestic product (GDP) growth.
-We already have one quarter under our belt.
-First-quarter GDP shrunk 1.4%.
-Therefore, all that needs to happen for the U.S. economy to fall into a recession is a negative second-quarter GDP print.
+Well, as of August, we hit that benchmark.
+Indeed, the U.S. is in a technical recession.